 Outstanding Mini Hostas

-A very popular mini that is a bit slow to establish its first year.
+A very popular mini that is slow to establish its first year.
 The leaves have blue-green margins, white centers, and green streaking between the blue and white areas.
 It has a lavender flower in early summer.
 Grows 6 inches tall and spreads 5 inches.

 One of my favorite minis, easy to grow, has a great appearance, and is widely available.
 The leaves are chartreuse-yellow with a waxy green edge.
 The lavender flower appears in the summer.
 Grows about 5 inches tall and 6 inches wide.